FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 C
 ```

-**Question 163: What is the implication of a zero Lyapunov exponent in a dynamical system?**
+**What is the implication of a zero Lyapunov exponent in a dynamical system?**
 - A) It signals exponential divergence of system trajectories.
 - B) It indicates neutral stability where trajectories neither converge nor diverge.
 - C) It suggests the system will always return to a stable equilibrium.